-- To protect digital devices and digital content and understand digital risks and threats in digital environments. - To be aware of digital safety, internet risks, internet security and safety measures to be taken and understand it. - To know details on not leaving digital footprints in the digital world and how to protect themselves and others from any damage. - To know and learn much about digital well-being. - To monitor students in the digital world, especially in collaborative and communicative tasks and give prompt feedback or reaction to any digital threat.
+- To protect digital devices and digital content and understand digital risks and threats in digital environments. - To be aware of digital safety, internet risks, internet security and safety measures to be taken and understand it. - To know details on not to leave digital footprints in digital world and how to protect themselves and others from any damage. - To know and learn much on digital wellbeing. - To monitor students in digital world especially in collaborative and communicative tasks and give prompt feedback or reaction to any digital threat.